aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/new-years-day/for-domesticated-animals/a-blessing-for-the-bugs-on-rosh-hodesh-elul-and-rosh-hashana-labehemot-by-trisha-arlin.html.md

 <html>
 <head></head>
 <body>
-Title: A Blessing for the Bugs on Rosh Ḥodesh Elul and Rosh Hashana LaBehemot, by Trisha Arlin<br />
+Title: A Blessing for the Bugs on the Jewish New Year's Day for Animals, Rosh Hashana La-Behemah, by Trisha Arlin<br />
 Primary contributor: trishaarlin<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=12177">http://opensiddur.org/?p=12177</a>
 <p />